 Consider noise control and sound privacy

-- Consider the office layout and plan for specific areas which will see less traffic.
-This can be a dedicated area for taking a call, having some downtime or for private conversations.
+- Consider the office layout and plan for specific areas which will see less foot traffic; this can be a dedicated area for taking a call or for having some downtime over a lunchbreak.

 Plan for seamless, agile, connectivity and collaboration

 In office design, there will always be a need for a culture of collaboration.
 This means incorporating designs that can support and transform your business to increase productivity, innovation and performance.
 To help in shaping this type of workplace, think about using tables and desks that facilitate innovation and connection.
-This means decluttering as much as possible.
-Get rid of anything that’s not required.
-There will be a delicate balance between allowing for privacy and team working.
-Agile spaces can help you in doing this, especially if square footage is at a premium.
-To do this, you can use moveable partitions and furniture on castors.
-This will help you create an agile space that can be adapted as required.
+But how?
+Great question!
+Think about decluttering as much as possible and get rid of anything that’s not required… if you don’t need something, why keep it?
+Simple enough, right?

 Consider storage requirements

 Invest in furniture with built-in space to help with storage; even though we now live in a paperless office environment (or at least we try to), we still need storage space.
 So office furniture with built in storage facilities can help to utilise even more of our workspace.

 Luckily, wi-fi means less wires and so too do laptops and tablets – what would have been used for bulkier computers can now be used as additional space as and when you need it most.

 Warehouse and industrial space